Nash Equilibrium Problems of Polynomials: Solve polynomial optimization problems

-The archimedeanness of $\idl[\Phi]+\qmod[\Psi]$ is essentially requiring that the feasible set of \reff{eq:rewtupper} is compact.
+The archimedeanness of $\idl[\Phi]+\qmod[\Psi]$ is essentially requiring that the feasible set of (\ref{eq:upperlvopt}) is compact.
 If the real zero set of $\Phi$ is compact, then $\idl[\Phi]+\qmod[\Psi]$ must be archimedean.
 In particular, if the NEPP has finitely many real KKT points, then $\idl[\Phi]+\qmod[\Psi]$ is archimedean.
 Interestingly, when the objective and constraining polynomials are generic, there are finitely many KKT points.
 See Theorem~\ref{tm:genfinite} in the appendix.
-In fact, as shown in the proof of Theorem~\ref{tm:genfinite}, the zero set of $\Phi$ is finite for generic NEPPs, and hence Algorithm~\ref{ag:upsdp} has finite convergence.
+In fact, as shown in the proof of Theorem~\ref{tm:genfinite}, the zero set of $\Phi$ is finite for generic NEPPs, and hence Algorithm~\ref{ag:momsos} has finite convergence.
+Moreover, by Theorem~\ref{thmcvg:upconv}, when $\Theta$ is generic and the minimizer $y^{(k)}$ for (\ref{eq:d-mom}) is obtained, one may let $u^{(k)}$ be given as in (\ref{eq:uk}) and directly check if $u^{(k)}$ is the unique minimizer or not, instead of checking the flat truncation (\ref{eq:flatrank}).

-The other polynomial optimization problem \reff{eq:upperlvoptall} can be solved in the same way by the Moment-SOS hierarchy of semidefinte relaxations like \reff{eq:d-mom}-\reff{eq:d-sos}.
+The other minimization problem \reff{eq:upperlvoptall} can be solved in the same way by Algorithm~\ref{ag:momsos}.
 The convergence property is the same.
-For cleanness of the paper, we omit the details.
+For the cleanness of the paper, we omit the details.